JohnNay/datafsm/README.md

 object.](man/figures/README/plot.fsm-1.png)

-The diagram shows that `evolve_model` recovered a tit-for-tat model in which the player in question (“me”) mimics the last action of the opponent.
+The diagram shows that `evolve_model` recovered a tit-for-tat model in which the player in question ("me") mimics the last action of the opponent.

 Use the `estimation_details` method on the output of the